Axentro/xentro/README.md

-# Tako - SushiChain Wallet
+# Tako - Axentro Wallet

-This is a desktop (electron) wallet for the SushiChain blockchain.
+This is a desktop (electron) wallet for the Axentro blockchain.
 It's written in the Mint language and distributed as an electron desktop app.

 ### Packaging